LaurentRDC/dissertation/content/introduction.md

 ## Electron bunch compressor{#sec:intro-cavity}

-The electron bunch compression that was used for the experiments presented herein has been the subject of much work in the past decade.
+The compression of electron bunches has been the key technological advancement that has allowed the work presented here.
+It has allowed for high time-resolution while preserving a high bunch charge, which is required to observe the small diffuse signals presented in @sec:graphite and @sec:snse.
+The electron bunch compression that was used for the experiments presented herein has been the subject of much work and refinement in the past decade.
 Its function is briefly described in this section, with a particular emphasis on recent developments regarding laser-RF synchronization.

 ### Bunch correlations